How will the 2019 ASME A17.1/CSA B44 Code Updates impact your property?

 Describe Kings III’s solution to this new ASME code requirement.

-As a result of our partnership with MAD Elevator we will be able to use our existing code compliant phones with new two-way video components.
+As a result of our relationship with MAD Elevator we will be able to use our existing code compliant phones with new two-way video components.
 When our Kings III Emergency Dispatch Center (EDC) is alerted to an entrapment, we will connect to the elevator car camera to augment our audio communication.

 Additional details about how the Kings III/MAD Elevator solution meets ASME requirements can be found in this Elevator World article.